 Features Contributory Retirement Plan (CRP) Supplemental Retirement Program (SRP) 457(b) Deferred Compensation Plan Eligibility Mandatory upon appointment for full-time, benefits-eligible Faculty or Other Academic Appointees, Officers of the University, Librarians, or Staff employees whose compensation is at or above \$130,000 at the time of hire.
-Mandatory upon completion of one year of service for part-time benefits- eligible Academic Appointees, Officers of the University, Librarians appointed to half-time service or Laboratory School Teachers.
-All employees All benefits-eligible employees having a benefit base salary equal to or greater than \$232,575 who are also contributing the maximum allowed by the IRS to SRP (for 2020, \$19,500 or \$26,000 if you are age 50 or older) Enrollment Automatic enrollment as soon as eligibility requirements are satisfied New enrollments may be made at any time throughout the year by logging in to Workday Must be renewed annually either during Open Enrollment via Workday (for January 1) or on paper (for July 1) Ongoing Participation Your participation will automatically continue from one year to the next Your participation will automatically continue from one year to the next unless you discontinue participation Must be renewed annually either during Open Enrollment (for January 1) or on paper (for July 1) University Contributions 8% of compensation (excludes certain extra service pay) None None Employee Contributions 5% of compensation (by payroll deduction) Participation is voluntary; contributions cannot exceed IRS limits for the calendar year (for 2020, \$19,500 or \$26,000 if you are age 50 or older) Participation is voluntary; contributions cannot exceed IRS limits for the calendar year (for 2020, \$19,500) Vesting Requirement You are always 100% vested in your payroll deduction contributions; you are 100% vested in the University's contributions upon completing three years of service You are always 100% vested in your SRP account You are always 100% vested in your Section 457(b) deferral account Account Ownership Participant Participant University Rollovers from Prior Employer's Plan Not accepted Accepted Not accepted Loans Available through TIAA Available through TIAA Not available Hardship Withdrawals Not available Available to satisfy "immediate and heavy financial need"; includes tuition and purchase of primary residence; only available through TIAA Not available In-Service Withdrawals Available in limited circumstances beginning at age 591⁄2 Available for hardship and disability, and for any reason after age 591⁄2; hardship withdrawals only available through TIAA For small account balances less than \$5,000 Payments Following Employment Termination Benefits must commence the April following the year when the participant attains age 701⁄2 unless earlier payment is requested Benefits must commence the April following the year when the participant attains age 701⁄2 unless earlier payment is requested Entire benefit must be paid in immediate lump sum unless participant affirmatively elects to defer payment within 180 days following employment termination.
-All payments must commence the April following the year when the participant attains age 701⁄2 Rollovers from this Plan after University Employment Ends May be made to IRA or to new employer's Section 401(a), 401(k), or 403(b) plan (if plan accepts rollovers) May be made to IRA or to new employer's Section 401(a), 401(k), or 403(b) plan (if plan accepts rollovers) No rollovers are permitted
+Mandatory upon completion of one year of service for part-time benefits-eligible Academic Appointees, Officers of the University, Librarians appointed to half-time service, or Laboratory School Teachers.
+All employees All benefits-eligible employees having a benefit base salary equal to or greater than \$240,975 who are also contributing the maximum allowed by the IRS to SRP (see page 35) Enrollment Automatic enrollment as soon as eligibility requirements are satisfied New enrollments may be made at any time throughout the year by logging in to Workday Must be renewed annually either during Open Enrollment via Workday (for January 1) or on paper (for July 1) Ongoing Participation Your participation will automatically continue from one year to the next Your participation will automatically continue from one year to the next unless you discontinue participation Must be renewed annually either during Open Enrollment (for January 1) or on paper (for July 1) University Contributions 8% of compensation (excludes certain extra service pay) None None Employee Contributions 5% of compensation (by payroll deduction) Participation is voluntary; contributions cannot exceed IRS limits for the calendar year (see page 35) Participation is voluntary; contributions cannot exceed IRS limits for the calendar year (see page 35) Vesting Requirement You are always 100% vested in your payroll deduction contributions; you are 100% vested in the University's contributions upon completing three years of service You are always 100% vested in your SRP account You are always 100% vested in your Section 457(b) deferral account Account Ownership Participant Participant University Rollovers from Prior Employer's Plan Not accepted Accepted Not accepted Loans Available through TIAA Available through TIAA Not available Hardship Withdrawals Not available Available to satisfy "immediate and heavy financial need"; includes tuition and purchase of primary residence; only available through TIAA Not available In-Service Withdrawals Available in limited circumstances beginning at age 591⁄2 Available for hardship and disability, and for any reason after age 591⁄2; hardship withdrawals only available through TIAA For small account balances less than \$5,000 in limited circumstances Payments Following Employment Termination Benefits must commence the April following the year when the participant attains age 701⁄2 unless earlier payment is requested Benefits must commence the April following the year when the participant attains age 701⁄2 unless earlier payment is requested Entire benefit must be paid in immediate lump sum unless participant affirmatively elects to defer payment within 180 days following employment termination.
+All payments must commence the April following the year when the participant attains age 70% Rollovers from this Plan after University Employment Ends May be made to IRA or to new employer's Section 401(a), 401(k), or 403(b) plan (if plan accepts rollovers) May be made to IRA or to new employer's Section 401(a), 401(k), or 403(b) plan (if plan accepts rollovers) No rollovers are permitted